-I think I know why you are on this page… A new Pinterest update 2018 just happened, some algorithm or interface changes seem to be occurring as we speak, and your traffic is either going down or up (lucky you if it’s the latter!).
-I created this page because I got tired of replying over and over to similar questions I receive from my students about the latest Pinterest update (s).
+I think I know why you are on this page… A new Pinterest update 2021 just happened, some algorithm or interface changes seem to be occurring as we speak, and your traffic is either going down or up (lucky you if it’s the latter!).
+I created this page because I got tired of replying over and over to similar questions I receive from my students about the latest Pinterest changes.

 I plan to update this page fairly frequently – as soon as something significant happens on Pinterest, you’ll be the first one to know about it from this post.
 So SAVE THIS PIN to your Pinterest Marketing board for later.

 If you use Pinterest for marketing your products or you are a blogger and drive traffic from this platform, you probably know by now that algorithm updates and major interface changes happen on Pinterest so often that people are getting confused by what is the most recent or new update, what happened just a month ago.

 I want to make your life easy!
 Here, on this page, Pinterest updates are presented in chronological order and also are explained as per what is an actual change, what is a rumor, and how you should react to these changes.

 I’m going to also mention here some news related to the officially approved scheduler Tailwind and their new features as this might be directly related to your activity on Pinterest.

 Doing keyword research is not as easy on this platform as it used to be because the colorful boxes with keyword suggestions are not shown for most of the users on desktop and mobile devices.
 This could be a temporary change but also could be a permanent update, time will show.

 There are a lot of other updates you might want to check in my latest videos:

 Pinterest’s developers published a post in Pinterest Engineering Blog on Medium which makes it clear – the new algorithm was aimed to diversify content types on home feed.
 This post is extremely technical, so let me put it in simple words for you.